The Born-in-the-Cloud Digital Signage Software Platform

 At the enterprise level, more and more companies are coming to depend on public clouds to handle their computing workload, with 17 percent running over 1000 virtual machines in the cloud (up 4 percent since 2015).

 But did you realize that the cloud also has tremendous implications for digital signage?
 Digital signage has been around for a long time.
 The cloud didn’t exist when digital signage began, so these companies relied on local area networks, hosted on on-site servers.

-The issue within this concept is that every time technology would change, businesses had to invest in new hardware and software.
+The issue with this concept is that every time technology would change, businesses had to invest in new hardware and software.
 That is, until cloud-based digital signage came along, promising a radical new model of device and content management and collaboration.

 Cloud-based digital signage software is an “invisible” solution.
 Someone else takes care of the behind-the-scenes work for you.

 A cloud service provider owns a large server farm.

 You may be provided with a predetermined amount of storage space such as 30GB (for example) for no charge from your CMS provider, or pay a monthly or yearly subscription fee for space on those servers, the software necessary to stream your content to your digital signage, and so on.

 Having to pay a monthly or annual fee for use of software is known as the Software as a Service (SaaS) model – you don’t own the software outright.